-Our approach fares significantly better on the BFRSP than on blocks world.
-We believe this is because this domain combines the strength of the two core technologies of state-based search and MIP: the MIP detects global, largely sequence-independent bottlenecks and guides the overall search; and state-based search handles the sequential aspects of shortest path finding that might otherwise require a large number of variables to encode as an LP.
+bines the strength of the two core technologies of state-based search and MIP: the MIP detects global, largely sequenceindependent bottlenecks and guides the overall search; and state-based search handles the sequential aspects of shortest path finding that might otherwise require a large number of variables to encode as an LP.
 Whereas, in blocks world, the LP detects the desired sequence of block handling, and the search solves the relatively trivial problem of how much waiting is required to ensure the blocks are picked up and put down at the optimal time.
 We suspect that this is a bad model for FBP, as it splits the work unevenly between master and subproblems, and relies on the LP to detect impossible sequences, something that even uninformed search should be better at.
 More work is required to explore what fluents are best to relax into linear constraints; what forms those constraints should take; the choice of fragmentation dimension; and the fragment program.
 Nonetheless, this approach has proven effective in this sequential domain.